Ever asked yourself why some suits are $400 and others $1,500?

 - No delimitation or bubbling issues – ever!

-- Generally the most expensive suit you can buy, but it’s worth feeling and looking your best.
+- Generally the most expensive piece you can buy, but it’s worth feeling and looking your best.

 - It can be heavy, so if this is for your wedding and you are getting married in Summer this may not be the right construction for you.